bsmg/beat-saber-community-wiki/mapping/glossary.md

 BeatSaver: The repository for all custom songs in Beat Saber.
 Songs uploaded here feed automatically to Beast Saber.
 Block: A cube with either an arrow or dot on it.
 The primary element of gameplay.
 By default, blocks are red or blue.
 Also known as Note
 BPM: Acronym for Beats per Minute.
-Bomb: A block that looks like a mine and that damages the player if their saber touches it.
+Bomb: A block that looks like a spiky circle and that damages the player if their saber touches it.
 It is safe for a bomb to pass through the player’s body.
+Also known as *Mine*
 Bomb Reset: A pattern of bombs placed to forcibly reset the player’s arms.
 See also reset Bomb Spiral/Helix: A pattern of bombs placed in a spiral or helical pattern, intended to force the player to move their arms in a large circle.
 # C